SysOBs/defektor/defektor/plugins/README.md

 # 🔌'in creation manual

-Duplicate `TestPlugin` provided under `plugins`directory to start creating your plugin from a template.
+Duplicate `TemplatePlugin` provided under `plugins`directory to start creating your plugin from a template.

 ## 📝 Config

 1. Change `artifactId`, `version`, `name` and `plugin properties` from `pom`file.
 1. Update `plugin.properties` file from `src.main.java.resources`directory.
-1. Rename `TestPlugin`, as well as its references, and write your plugin.
+1. Rename `TemplatePlugin`, as well as its references and write your plugin.

 ## 👷‍ Build